bibigon812/bibigon812-quagga/README.md

 #### Reference

-  - `name`: It's consists of a AS number and a neighbor IP address or a peer-group name
+  - `name`: It's consists of a AS number and a neighbor IP address or a peer-group name.
-  - `activate`: Enable the Address Family for this Neighbor
+  - `activate`: Enable the Address Family for this Neighbor.
+Default to `enabled`.
-  - `allow_as_in`: Accept as-path with my AS present in it
+  - `allow_as_in`: Accept as-path with my AS present in it.
-  - `default_originate`: Originate default route to this neighbor
+  - `default_originate`: Originate default route to this neighbor.
+Default to `disabled`.
-  - `local_as`: Specify a local-as number
+  - `local_as`: Specify a local-as number.
-  - `next_hop_self`: Disable the next hop calculation for this neighbor
+  - `next_hop_self`: Disable the next hop calculation for this neighbor.
+Default to `disabled`.
-  - `passive`: Don't send open messages to this neighbor
+  - `passive`: Don't send open messages to this neighbor.
+Default to `disabled`.
-  - `peer_group`: Member of the peer-group
+  - `peer_group`: Member of the peer-group.
+Default to `disabled`.
-  - `prefix_list_in`: Filter updates from this neighbor
+  - `prefix_list_in`: Filter updates from this neighbor.
-  - `prefix_list_out`: Filter updates to this neighbor
+  - `prefix_list_out`: Filter updates to this neighbor.
-  - `remote_as`: Specify a BGP neighbor as
+  - `remote_as`: Specify a BGP neighbor as.
-  - `route_map_export`: Apply map to routes coming from a Route-Server client
+  - `route_map_export`: Apply map to routes coming from a Route-Server client.
-  - `route_map_import`: Apply map to routes going into a Route-Server client's table
+  - `route_map_import`: Apply map to routes going into a Route-Server client's table.
-  - `route_map_in`: Apply map to incoming routes
+  - `route_map_in`: Apply map to incoming routes.
-  - `route_map_out`: Apply map to outbound routes
+  - `route_map_out`: Apply map to outbound routes.
-  - `route_reflector_client`: Configure a neighbor as Route Reflector client
+  - `route_reflector_client`: Configure a neighbor as Route Reflector client.
+Default to `disabled`.
-  - `route_server_client`: Configure a neighbor as Route Server client
+  - `route_server_client`: Configure a neighbor as Route Server client.
+Default to `disabled`.
-  - `shutdown`: Administratively shut down this neighbor
+  - `shutdown`: Administratively shut down this neighbor.
+Default to `disabled`.

 ### bgp_network